dahall/Vanara/Core/readme.md

 Class | Description
 ---- | ----
 [Vanara.InteropServices.AlignedMemory&lt;T&gt;](https://github.com/dahall/Vanara/search?l=C%23&q=AlignedMemory%26lt%3BT%26gt%3B) | A memory block aligned on a specific byte boundary.
+[Vanara.Marshaler.MarshalFieldAs.AppendedStringAttribute](https://github.com/dahall/Vanara/search?l=C%23&q=AppendedStringAttribute) | Attribute that is applied to a string as the final field in a structure to indicate that the string value is appended to the end of the structure.
+The string is null-terminated.
+The <paramref name="embeddedCharacters" /> value determines if any characters are counted in the native size of the structure.
+[Vanara.Marshaler.MarshalFieldAs.ArrayAttribute](https://github.com/dahall/Vanara/search?l=C%23&q=ArrayAttribute) | Attribute that can be applied to fields in a structure or class to indicate that the field is an array of values in a specified layout and size.
 [Vanara.PInvoke.AutoHandleAttribute](https://github.com/dahall/Vanara/search?l=C%23&q=AutoHandleAttribute) | Attribute to apply to simple struct definition that will generate the code for a full HANDLE.
 [Vanara.PInvoke.AutoSafeHandleAttribute](https://github.com/dahall/Vanara/search?l=C%23&q=AutoSafeHandleAttribute) | Attribute to apply to simple class definition that will generate the code for a full SafeHANDLE that will perform a close operation on disposal.
 [Vanara.PInvoke.BeginEndEventContext](https://github.com/dahall/Vanara/search?l=C%23&q=BeginEndEventContext) | A disposable context for which a delegate is called at entry and exit.
+[Vanara.Marshaler.MarshalFieldAs.BitFieldAttribute&lt;T&gt;](https://github.com/dahall/Vanara/search?l=C%23&q=BitFieldAttribute%26lt%3BT%26gt%3B) | Attribute that can be applied to fields in a structure or class to indicate that the field is a bitfield.
 [Vanara.Extensions.BitHelper](https://github.com/dahall/Vanara/search?l=C%23&q=BitHelper) | Static methods to help with bit manipulation.
 [Vanara.ByteSizeFormatter](https://github.com/dahall/Vanara/search?l=C%23&q=ByteSizeFormatter) | A custom formatter for byte sizes (things like files, network bandwidth, etc.) that will automatically determine the best abbreviation.
 [Vanara.PInvoke.CloseHandleFunc](https://github.com/dahall/Vanara/search?l=C%23&q=CloseHandleFunc) | Delegate for a method that closes a handle and reports success.
 Used by SafeHandleBase.